hfp/libxstream/documentation/samples/libxstream_ozaki.md

 a strided row block, so B is uploaded whole and only the preprocessing and download overlap.

+The automatic width does not account for shape: measured on PVC (fp64) it costs up to 12% on square shapes and gains up to 7% where `N` is much larger than `M`.
+Set `OZAKI_NPANEL=1` for square shapes.

 ## Kernel Registry

 Both schemes compile fused GEMM kernels on demand via a JIT registry